logicly-au/strategicdata.com.au/about/index.md

 and applied psychology.
 Our developers all work in-house as part of a team of more than 20 staff in our Fitzroy office.
-We are large enough to manage complex projects and provide consistent service delivery yet small enough to adapt and move quickly on changing project requirements.</p>
+We are large enough to manage complex projects and provide consistent service delivery yet small enough to adapt and move quickly on changing project requirements.

 Over the years, we have identified new areas of client requirements and developed services to meet those needs.
 These services on occasion have evolved